Skip to content

 • Courts 1100, 1200, 1300, 1400, 1500 – 750 S. Arapeen Drive (your apt #)

-If residents would like a wireless cable TV box for an additional TV they can pick one up from the Maintenance Office at Student Apartments.
+If residents would like a wireless cable TV box for an additional TV they can pick one up from the Maintenance Office at Sunnyside Apartments.

 Fort Douglas Houses and Townhouses